terence-lim/data-science-notes/README.md

 # Notes and Cheatsheets

-This repo contains some summary notes I have drawn from examination syllabi and courses.
+This repo contains some summary notes I have drawn from exam syllabi and courses relating to data science and machine learning.

 by: [Terence Lim](https://www.linkedin.com/in/terencelim)